aimok04/kitshn/README.md

 Some features are exclusive to that platform.

 > [!IMPORTANT]
-> Please note that the app is currently in alpha phase.
-You can of course open issues for bugs,
+> You can of course open issues for bugs, feedback, and feature ideas.
-> feedback, and feature ideas.
+> All suggestions are very welcome :)

 > [!WARNING]
 > I'm just a hobbyist developing this app in my spare time.
 This app not only might, but is